 Alex Ootoowak is the lead technician for our acoustic monitoring program in Milne Inlet.
 He has assisted with numerous Oceans North projects over the years, from setting up time-lapse cameras that capture sea-ice conditions to following Arctic whale migrations.
 Alex was also a community delegate at the North Water Polynya workshop, where community members from northern Nunavut and Greenland established a mandate for marine protection in the area.
 An experienced hunter and diesel mechanic, Alex is widely respected for his survival skills and ingenuity; he once repaired the front suspension of a snow machine by lashing in a caribou fibula to replace the broken steel rod.
 He lives in Pond Inlet, Nunavut.

 A passion for storytelling is at the heart of Ruth Teichroeb’s work in communications.
-She oversees media relations, content development and strategic communications for Oceans North and is also senior manager for Arctic communications at Ocean Conservancy.
-She previously worked for The Pew Charitable Trusts’ Arctic programs and spent more than two decades as an award-winning journalist at newspapers in Canada and the U.S. She is the author of a nonfiction book and has a master’s degree in fine arts from the University of British Columbia.
+She oversees media relations, content development and strategic communications for Oceans North.
+She previously worked for Ocean Conservancy’s Arctic program and The Pew Charitable Trusts’ Arctic programs.
+Before that, she spent more than two decades as an award-winning journalist at newspapers in Canada and the U.S. She is the author of a nonfiction book and has a master’s degree in fine arts from the University of British Columbia.
 A dual citizen, she is based in Seattle, Washington.

 Operations and Finance Manager